E. J. Viso

-Ernesto José "E. J." Viso Lossada (born March 19, 1985) is a Venezuelan professional racing driver.
+Ernesto José Viso Lossada (born March 19, 1985) is a Venezuelan professional racing driver.
 He has raced in the 2005 and 2006 GP2 Series seasons, and has also driven the third car for Spyker MF1 Racing.
 In 2007 he competed in the GP2 Series for Racing Engineering.
 In 2014 he made his season debut for the Stadium Super Trucks in the Long Beach Grand Prix.
 He most recently drove for Andretti Autosport in the IndyCar Series.

 Career

 Early racing

 Born in Caracas, Viso spent time in his early career in both Europe and America.
 He attended Rolling Hills Prep high school in California.
 Viso's career started in karting back in 1993, where he stayed until 2001 when he moved to US Barber Formula Dodge East, becoming champion with confidence.
 He also raced in the Italian Formula Renault Winter Series at the end of that year, moving to British Formula Renault for 2002.
 In 2002, he also drove in one race of Formula Renault 2000 Eurocup, and at the end of the year in the British Formula 3 Winter Series.

 2003 saw a move to British Formula 3, where he raced in the B-Class and became champion after a controversial collision with his main rival during the final race of the season.
 He then moved to the main class in 2004, racing part of the season for the P1 team, his performances attracting the attention of F3000 team Durango who lured him to the series for the remainder of the season.